gatsbyjs/gatsby/docs/docs/writing-documentation-with-docz.md

 npx gatsby new my-gatsby-site-with-docz
 ```

 To set up Docz you need to install dependencies and do some custom configuration.
-Make sure you are in the root directory of your Gatsby project,
+Make sure you are in the root directory of your Gatsby project:

 ```shell
 cd my-gatsby-site-with-docz